scm2220/sccs-repository-mooney/README.md

 # sccs-repository-mooney
-an test repository to learn how to use git
+a test repository to learn how to use git

+ive edited the readme!